Feb 28 2008

 Here are my choices for “The Best Websites For Students Exploring Jobs and Careers”:

-California Career Zone (which, despite its name, is useful for students everywhere) is number six on the list and has three separate sections — Assess Yourself, Explore Industry Sectors, and Reality Check.
+California Career Zone (which, despite its name, is useful for students everywhere) has three separate sections — Assess Yourself, Explore Industry Sectors, and Reality Check.
 They are all well-designed and accessible.

 I’m adding Salary Zone to this list.
 By using its “Salary Wizard,” you can find the salaries for many different occupations in different regions of the country.
 It’s an excellent way for students to research the pay for various jobs.
 It’s pretty accessible, though it might take a minute or two of teacher explanation to Intermediate English Language Learners.